pavoltravnik/maxims-of-law/maxims-of-law.md

 Nullum simile est idem.
 No simile is the same.
 Co.
 Litt.
 3.

-Nullus commodum capere potest de injuri su propri .
+Nullus commodum capere potest de injuria sua propria.
 No one shall take advantage of his own wrong.
 Co.
 Litt.
 148.

-Nullus recedat e curi concellari sine remedio.
+Nullus recedat e curia concellaria sine remedio.
 No one ought to depart out of the court of chancery without a remedy.

 Nunquam fictio sine lege.
 There is no fiction without law.